-These cupcakes are richer, easier to make, and better than ever.
-With a fluffy and perfectly sweet sponge and silky smooth buttercream, this is the perfect chocolate treat for every occasion.
+These cupcakes are more rich, easier to make, and better than ever.
+With a fluffy and perfectly sweet sponge and silky smooth dairy free buttercream, this is the perfect chocolate treat for every occasion.

 I feel like cupcakes and cakes are desserts that get reserved for special occasions, whereas cookies are an everyday thing, but I’m here to tell you you don’t need an excuse or a holiday to indulge a little!!